Nhung472/Snake/README.md

 # Snake
-Python + PyTorch + Pygame Reinforcement Learning – Train an AI to Play Snake
+Train an AI to Play Snake using Python + PyTorch + Pygame Reinforcement Learning

+##